 If your hair is dead straight then obviously you can’t get big, bouncy curls with the Curly Girl Method.
 It’s just not going to happen.

-However, if you use Curly Girl approved products rather than regular shampoo and conditioner, you’re giving your hair a fighting chance to reveal its true texture.
+However, if you use CG approved products rather than regular shampoo and conditioner, you’re giving your hair a fighting chance to reveal its true texture.

 Even if you don’t see any major changes in texture, you’re still banishing harmful ingredients from your haircare routine.